• Skip to primary navigation

 The sugar syrup should not be too thick.

-The rabdi to top shahi tukda should be of flowing consistency but not too thin
+The rabdi to top shahi tukda should have flowing consistency but not be too thin.

 Nutrition